- The Rev. Gretchen Weis

 you join us.

-our Welcoming Team will be on hand before and after the service to answer your you may have and to show you around.
+Welcoming Team is on hand before and after the service you may have and to show you around.
 Stop by and give us a try!

 comes together in the spirit of mutual love and respect to celebrate life, offer service, and work for a better world.
 We are rich in